Jonathan Agnew: Test cricket

 England toured India and Sri Lanka that winter.
 Agnew replaced the injured Paul Allott after the second Test.
 However, he failed to be selected for a Test match, with England's decision to field two spinners (Pat Pocock and Phil Edmonds) in each Test playing a part in limiting Agnew's opportunities.
 Agnew played just one first-class match on the tour, versus South Zone in Secunderabad, achieving match figures of seven wickets at an average of 29, but he did play in three One Day Internationals (ODIs), two in India and one in Australia.
 His debut ODI was promising, as he took 3–38 in a losing cause.
 However, in his remaining two ODIs, he proved very expensive, taking no further wickets and conceding more than seven runs an over in each.

-Agnew began the 1985 season vying with the established England fast bowlers to get back into the Test side.
-Over the winter, the side had been settled, with Norman Cowans and Chris Cowdrey playing all five Tests.
+Agnew began the 1985 season vying with the established England fast bowlers to get back into the Test team.
+Over the winter, the team had been settled, with Norman Cowans and Chris Cowdrey playing all five Tests.
 Neil Foster and Richard Ellison shared the third spot alongside the spinners, playing two and three Tests respectively.
 Cowdrey and Ellison had struggled with the ball, both averaging more than 70.
-However, the side was extensively remodelled for the first Test of that summer's Ashes series.
+However, the team was extensively remodelled for the first Test of that summer's Ashes series.
 Of the bowlers who had played the last Test in India, only Cowans had survived the cull and it set the tone for the series.
 England won the first Test, yet dropped Cowans and Peter Willey, replacing them with Phil Edmonds and Foster.
 After losing the second Test, and struggling with the ball in the third Test, when Australia made 539 all out in their only innings, England decided to make further changes.

 Agnew had performed consistently in county cricket through June and July, culminating in what was to be, statistically, his finest moment as a bowler.
 Playing against Kent, he took 9–70 in the first innings.
 His timing was perfect and he was called up for the Fourth Test at Old Trafford to partner Ian Botham and Paul Allott in an all-Cheshire born seam attack.
 The match finished as a draw, and Agnew failed to take a wicket.
 He was relegated from an opening bowler in the first innings, to fifth bowler in the second, in which he only bowled nine overs.
-He was subsequently dropped again from the side, only for Richard Ellison to cement his place with match-winning performances that helped claim the Ashes for England.
+He was subsequently dropped again from the team, only for Richard Ellison to cement his place with match-winning performances that helped claim the Ashes for England.